JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/jaws_usage.rst

 There are four top level JAWS commands (but many sub commands):

-  :bash:`jaws login` do once to obtain a globus token.
+  :bash:`jaws login` do once to obtain a Globus token.
 Just follow directions after running the command.

   :bash:`jaws run` command for job management (e.g. submission, monitoring and log-viewing).